mlmargotto/DecSecOpsTools/docs/_posts/2013-05-19-shannon-entropy-of-various-file-formats.md

 ## File 2 -  TestDoc.DOC

-Next, I saved TestDoc in the <em>Word 97 – 2003</em> format.
+Next, I saved TestDoc in the _Word 97 – 2003_ format.
 This format has the DOC extension and produced the non-uniform distribution that I was expecting of File 1.